voschezang/coding-handbook/scrum-guide.md

 Scrum does not prescribe [user-stories](https://www.atlassian.com/agile/project-management/user-stories) or [epics](https://www.atlassian.com/agile/project-management/epics-stories-themes), but instead uses the generic term Product Backlog Item (PBI).
 The flow ` idea > WIP >  delivery > release` is as follows:

 1. Product Backlog Item.
 The size and complexity can vary, but higher priority items should be more specific, and preferably smaller.
 Some teams like use a "definition of ready".
 2. *Refined* Product Backlog Item, which is clearly defined and can be explained to stakeholders.
 Refining should be done just-in-time rather than months in advance, to prevent waste.
 External dependencies should be minimized (or addressed).
-The Sprint Backlog contains a plan how to deliver each item.
+3. Items on the Sprint Backlog.
+PBI's are decomposed into items that take at most one day.
-3. Increment; a piece of functionality that complies with the Definition of Done (DoD).
+4. Increment; a piece of functionality that complies with the Definition of Done (DoD).
 It should be a usable and may combine multiple PBIs.
 Increments should not be split up into multiple stages (e.g. `design, develop, test`).